eecs280staff/tutorials/docs/setup_remotessh.md

 ## Setup Remote SSH Extension

 ### Edit SSH Config
-First, we need to specify CAEN as a host in our SSH config file so VSCode knows where to connect.
+First, we need to specify CAEN as a host in our SSH config file so VS Code knows where to connect.
 You can find the file at `~/.ssh/config`.

 Add the following lines to the SSH config file, replacing `<uniqname>` with your own uniqname.
 ```